VictorCannestro/drafttable/tutorials/1_Quick_Start.md

 - Sorting without using a user-defined rule will be performed in "natural" order.
 - Notice the casting performed in the `Comparator<Row>` example highlighted in this snippet:
 `((LocalDateTime) row.valueOf("DateTime"))`.
 This casting is *required* to be able to access the native methods of a particular `Row` value.
-It is the price we pay paid to enable further customization.
+It is the price we pay for dabbling deeply in wildcards.

 ## Grouping your data